MomX/Momocs/README.md

 Features
 --------
-__Note__: Momocs is being extensively rewritten (from v0.2 available on [CRAN](http://cran.r-project.org/web/packages/Momocs/index.html) and published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper) to the version v0.9 available only (see above) so far, planned for extensive testing.
+__Note__: Momocs is being extensively rewritten (from v0.2 available on [CRAN](http://cran.r-project.org/web/packages/Momocs/index.html) and published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper) to the version v0.99+ available only on GitHub (see above) and so far, planned for extensive testing.
 A v1.0 which will include all the features marked with an asterisk (*) below, is planned for ~ September, 2014.

 * __Data acquisition__
  * Outline extraction